Relevance (information retrieval): Clustering and relevance

 Local methods require an accurate and appropriate document similarity measure.

 Problems and alternatives

 The documents which are most relevant are not necessarily those which are most useful to display in the first page of search results.
 For example, two duplicate documents might be individually considered quite relevant, but it is only useful to display one of them.
-A measure called "maximal marginal relevance" (MMR) has been proposed to overcome this shortcoming.
+A measure called "maximal marginal relevance" (MMR) has been proposed to manage this shortcoming.
 It considers the relevance of each document only in terms of how much new information it brings given the previous results.

 In some cases, a query may have an ambiguous interpretation, or a variety of potential responses.
 Providing a diversity of results can be a consideration when evaluating the utility of a result set.